abaadm1/TML25_A2_22/README.md

 - We weren’t intendedly **mitigating B4B noise** at this point to see how strong the victim encoder’s B4B defense is, which was corrupting our training targets. <br>

 ## 3. Transition to BESA (Perturbation Recovery)
-To counter B4B, we adopted the BESA strategy from https://arxiv.org/pdf/2506.04556
+To counter B4B, we adopted the BESA strategy from this [research paper](https://arxiv.org/pdf/2506.04556)
 ### 3.1 How BESA Works
 - **Train shadow encoders** on a similar domain to mimic the victim encoder.
 - **Apply perturbations** (Gaussian noise, Top-k masking, quantization) to simulate B4B.